inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Traffic conditioners have one input and one output gate as defined in the :ned:`ITrafficConditioner` interface.
 They can transform the incoming traffic by dropping or delaying packets.
-They can also set the DSCP field of the packet, or mark them other way, for differentiated handling in the queues.
+They can also set the DSCP field of the packet or mark it in another way for differentiated handling in the queues.

 Traffic conditioners perform the following actions:

--  classify the incoming packets
+-  Classify the incoming packets.

--  meter the traffic in each class
+-  Meter the traffic in each class.

--  marks/drops packets depending on the result of metering
+-  Mark or drop packets depending on the result of metering.

--  shape the traffic by delaying packets to conform to the desired traffic profile
+-  Shape the traffic by delaying packets to conform to the desired traffic profile.

-INET provides classifier, meter, and marker modules, that can be composed to build a traffic conditioner as a compound module.
+INET provides classifier, meter, and marker modules that can be composed to build a traffic conditioner as a compound module.

 .. _ug:sec:diffserv:output-queues: